Exo-TiC/ExoTiC-ISM/paper/paper.md

 [@astropy2013; @astropy2018], pandas [@pandas] as well as some custom functions, like an implementation of the transit function by @mandel2002 and a 4-parameter limb darkening law as outlined in @claret2000 and @sing2010.
 The original code was written in IDL, which was used to publish marginalised transit parameters for five different exoplanets [@wakeford2016] observed in the IR with the G141 grism on HST's WFC3.
-The ``ExoTiC-SIM`` package described in this paper implements a marginalisation for that same grism and extends its functionality to the G102 grism, which uses the same grid of systematic models [see results by @wakeford2017; @wakeford2018].
+The ``ExoTiC-ISM`` package described in this paper implements a marginalisation for that same grism and extends its functionality to the G102 grism, which uses the same grid of systematic models [see results by @wakeford2017; @wakeford2018].
 The development in Python and hosting the repository on GitHub will facilitate the usage of the package by researchers, as well as further